 Under Arizona law, it is mandatory for employers to carry workers’ compensation insurance for their employees.
-Employers without workers’ compensation insurance may be guilty of a Class 6 felony.
+Employers without workers’ comp insurance may be guilty of a Class 6 felony.

 Read on for who needs work comp insurance, who offers it, and how to buy it.

 Workers' compensation is a "no fault" system; injured workers receive medical and compensation benefits no matter who causes the job-related accident.

 By law, Arizona businesses are required to carry workers' comp insurance if they have any employees.
 Workers’ comp is mandatory regardless of the number of workers, whether they are part-time, full-time, minors, illegal immigration status or family members.

 Unlike some states, Arizona law does not make exceptions for corporate officers, directors and members of an LLC.
 They must be covered if they are considered employees.

 Employers must comply with the state where employees work, regardless of where the business was founded or operates.
 If operating in multiple states, an All-States Endorsement might be needed to provide full coverage for employees.